Angela Merkel says Belarus protesters not forgotten | DW | 06.02.2021

 "This will not decide the conflict between rights and repression [in] Belarus," she said.
 "But it shows the brave people there that we're on their side and are listening, today, just as half a year ago."

-The opposition in Belarus refuse to recognize Lukashenko's victory, who has been ruling the country since 1994.
+The opposition in Belarus has refuse to recognize the victory of Lukashenko, who has been ruling the country since 1994.

-The front-runner against Lukasheno in August elections, Sviatlana Tsikhanouskaya, has lived in exile in Lithuania since, where she continues to support almost weekly protests in Belarus.
+The front-runner against Lukashenko in the August vote, Sviatlana Tsikhanouskaya, has since the election lived in exile in Lithuania, where she continues to support almost weekly protests in Belarus.

-Human rights organizations have raised concerns amid accusations against Belarus' human rights abuse, including torture of political prisoners and persecution of journalists.
+Human rights organizations have raised concerns amid accusations over Belarus' human rights abuses, including torture of political prisoners and persecution of journalists.